 For Saudi Arabian women, time has been running at a rapid pace, with monumental changes in the law.
-Saudi is set to lift the driving ban on women on June 24, 2018.
+On 24 June 2018, Saudi Arabia lifted its long-standing ban on women driving.

 In the past ten years, Saudi women entrepreneurs entered the global scene.
 They have been investing their time in sports, beauty and fashion, filmmaking, photography, hospitality, and every other field imaginable.